xenondevs/Docs/docs/nova/addon/worldgen/features/features.md

 ## Using Features

 To register a new feature, you'll always need a placed feature.
-When creating a new biome or adding it to an existing biome, you'll quickly notice that `features` is a 2d `JsonArray` instead of a 1-dimensional one.
+When creating a new biome or adding it to an existing one, you'll quickly notice that `features` is a 2d `JsonArray` instead of a 1-dimensional one.
 This is because Minecraft generates different feature categories in a specific order.
 Below you'll find a list of all feature categories in the order they're generated.